DIVERSIFY-project/diversitype/README.md

 + The analysed interface (ex: java.util.List)
 + The mutation point ( ex:{path_to_the_mutation_point}: new ArrayList())
 + The concrete type that was changed ( ex: java.util.ArrayList)
-+ The replacement of the concrete type (ex: java.util.LinkedList)
++ The concrete type's replacement (ex: java.util.LinkedList)

 It indicate the test results too:
 + The failed tests before the project's mutation
-+ Failed tests added by mutation
++ The failed tests added by the mutation
-+ Failed tests in common between project before and after the mutation.
++ The failed tests in common between project before and after the mutation
-+ Failed tests resolved by the mutation
++ The failed tests resolved by the mutation

 **3.2- listStatistic.txt**

-This report is the result of the source code analyse.
+This report is the result of the source code's analyse.
-It indicate:
+It indicates:
-+ Where the interface choose for the mutation is used
++ Where the interface chose for the mutation is used
 + Which concrete type instantiate it